eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 This calculation accumulates the difficulty of each block, adding up to a total that reflects the overall computational effort expended to reach the current state of the blockchain.

-The Notation are taken from Ethereum yellowpaper, It might be confusing to understand but allow me explain it clearly.
+The notations are taken from the Ethereum yellowpaper, It might be confusing to understand but allow me explain it clearly.
+After knowing the notations properly try to read it again, it would be easier to understand.
    - $B_H$ represent Block $B$ with the Block Header $H$
    - $B_t$ represents total difficulty of Block $B$, $H_d$ also represent total difficulty but of Block with the Block Header $H$
    - $P(B_H)$ represent parent of $B_H$ and $P(B_H)_t$ means total difficulty of the parent block $P(B_H)$

-### Actual Transition

-These are the 3 Key and significant milestones in the Transition:

-- **Casper Research and Development**: Early research into PoS led to the development of the Casper protocol, a fundamental component of Ethereum’s PoS system.
-This will be explained in detail in the CL architecture section.
-- **Beacon Chain Launch**: In December 2020, the Beacon Chain was launched as a separate PoS blockchain running in parallel with the Ethereum mainnet.
-Its primary goal was to handle PoS consensus and coordinates validators.
-- **The Merge**: A future upgrade (now past) that unifies the Beacon Chain with the Ethereum mainnet, completing the transition to PoS.

 Upon reaching the terminal block:
-- **Beacon Chain Takes Over**: The Beacon Chain, already running in parallel to the Ethereum mainnet, assumes responsibility for processing new blocks.
+- **Beacon Chain Takes Over**: The Beacon Chain, already running in parallel with the Ethereum mainnet, assumes the responsibility for processing new blocks.
 Under PoS, blocks are validated by validators who stake their ETH to participate in the consensus mechanism, rather than by miners solving cryptographic puzzles.

 - **Security and Efficiency**: This transition not only aims to enhance the security of the Ethereum network by making it more decentralized but also significantly reduces its energy consumption, addressing one of the major criticisms of traditional PoW systems.